Liverpool One: Paradise Street

 A wide pedestrianised shopping street, with flagship store John Lewis, also on this street; Pret a Manger, JD Sports, Footasylum, Levis, Starbucks, Waterstones (the entrance is at the back), Urban Outfitters, Hugo Boss, The North Face, etc.

-The Japanese clothing brand Uniqlo will open its first store in Liverpool at Paradise Street on April 2025.
+The Japanese clothing brand Uniqlo will open its first store in Liverpool at Paradise Street in April 2025.

 South John Street

 The heart of the new shopping area, two levels of high-street shops and links to the park, with anchor stores John Lewis and Debenhams at each end.
 There are many shops on South John Street such as 3, Adidas, AllSaints, Ann Summers, The Body Shop, Disney Store, Game, Gap, HMV, Hollister Co., Mango, Monsoon, Pull and Bear, Republic, SportsDirect.com, Vodafone, Zara and Zara Home.
 Liverpool Football Club opened their second club shop in Liverpool city centre on South John Street, whilst Everton Football Club also opened up a new club shop on the street named 'Everton Two', chosen so that the store's address, "Everton Two, Liverpool ONE", would resemble a football scoreline.
-The 'Leisure Level' of the South John Street district is home to the Odeon multiplex cinema alongside a number of restaurants, including Barburrito (Mexican), Café Rouge (French), Dinomat (American grill/general dining), Gourmet Burger Kitchen (Burgers/general dining), Jungle Rumble Cafe (general dining), Las Iguanas (Latin American), Nando's (Portuguese/African/general dining), Pesto (Italian), PizzaExpress (Italian/general dining), Pizza Hut (Italian/general dining), Red Hot Buffet (general dining), Sblended (Milkshakes), Wagamama (Japanese), Yee Rah (Grill/ general dining), Yo!
+The 'Leisure Level' of the South John Street district is home to the Odeon multiplex cinema alongside a number of restaurants, including Barburrito (Mexican), Café Rouge (French), Dinomat (American grill/general dining), Gourmet Burger Kitchen (Burgers/general dining), Las Iguanas (Latin American), Nando's (Portuguese/African/general dining), PizzaExpress (Italian/general dining), Pizza Hut (Italian/general dining), Sblended (Milkshakes), Wagamama (Japanese), Yo!
 Sushi (Japanese), Zizzi (Italian).